eltoder/setwithfriends/README.md

-# Set with Friends
+# Set with Forks

 ![Logo](https://i.imgur.com/YTldFYX.png)

-This is the source code for [Set with Friends](https://setwithfriends.com/), an online, multiplayer implementation of the real-time card game [Set](<https://en.wikipedia.org/wiki/Set_(card_game)>).
+This is the source code for [Set with Forks](https://setwithfriends.com/), an online, multiplayer implementation of the real-time card game [Set](<https://en.wikipedia.org/wiki/Set_(card_game)>).
 Your goal is to find triplets of cards that follow a certain pattern as quickly as possible.